 1723 – 1737 – Reference to papers relating to William Young, merchant in Prestonpans and Christian Hay his relict.
 Includes accounts for tiles from the brick and tile works and a tack, 17/02/1725, by Alexander Nisbet, Chirurgian, Apothecary, Burgess of Edinburgh, to said William of tile and brick work below old Kirk of Prestonpans for 15 years.

 1789 – Two sites produced tiles and bricks, one near the Old Kirk and another, using clay dug locally, at Ravenscroft.

 c.
-1790 – 1800 – Caddell, Anderson & Co, Old Kirk Pottery and Brickworks also leased Ravenscroft Brickworks from the owner Alexander Banks via his neices, misses Clapperton.
+1790 – 1800 – Caddell, Anderson & Co, Old Kirk Pottery and Brickworks also leased Ravenscroft Brickworks from the owner Alexander Banks via his nieces, misses Clapperton.

 1793 – The main brick and tile works in 1793 was located adjacent to the old kirkyard at Prestonpans.
 It employed only six men but had thirteen kilns fired that year, each capable of holding 10,000 tiles.
 The smaller works, (Ravenscroft) which was by the shore nearby, employed only three men and had nine slightly smaller kilns fired that year which contained only 9000 tiles each.
 Both works used the local fireclay, which according to Trotter was ‘found in great plenty in the neighbourhood’.

 Below – 1799 – 1832 – Old Kirk Tile Works.
-Marked on map at middle top.
+Marked on the map at middle-top.
 (Note – SBH – Just below it is marked brickfield.
-I am uncertain if this is affiliated to the Tile Work or whether it could be the Ravenscroft Brick and Tile Works.
-Any ides?)
+I am uncertain if this is affiliated to the tilework or whether it could be the Ravenscroft Brick and Tile Works.
+Any ideas?)